 But what exactly is a sonic device, how common are they, and how much damage can they actually cause?
 Here's what to know.

-What weapons was used to hurt diplomats in Cuba?
+What weapons were used to hurt diplomats in Cuba?

 State Department spokeswoman Heather Nauert said the government does not "have any definitive answers about the source" of the attack.
 It is continuing to investigate what may have caused the diplomats' injuries.